Heating, Ventilation, Air Conditioning/Refrigeration Technology I (HVAC/R) Certificate

 - Instructors who are actively engaged in the industry

 - Costs considerably less than a trade school

 As HVACR systems become increasingly complex, there is a rising demand for training technicians.
 Nationally, employment of HVACR mechanics and installers is expected to grow 34 percent over the next decade, much faster than the average for all occupations.

 The U.S. median annual salary is $42,530 ($20.45/hour), according to the U.S. Bureau of Labor Statistics.

 To be considered for the Heating, Ventilation, Air Conditioning/Refrigeration (HVAC/R) Certificate, students must:

 - Apply and complete the steps to enroll

-- Take Form 11, Level D of the Test of Adult Basic Education (TABE)and successfully meet the following minimum scores to complete the program:
+- If required, complete the CASAS Goals D test and successfully meet the following minimum scores to complete the program:

 - Meet with a program coordinator/advisor.